mehmetseckin/todo-cli/README.md

 Alternately, you can use Visual Studio and open the MSTTool.sln.

 ### Run

+*NOTE: Running the application has only been tested on Windows.*

 The application will automatically prompt you to sign in with your Microsoft account, and ask for your consent to access your data when needed.